ESPRESSO: Status

-On May 24, 2020, a team-leading by A. Suárez Mascareño confirmed the existence of Proxima b they also found that it is 1.17 times the mass of Earth, smaller than the older estimate of 1.3 times and is located in the habitable zone of its star, which it orbits in 11.2 days.
-ESPRESSO achieved an accuracy of 26 centimeters a second (cm/s) or about three times more precise than that obtained with HARPS.
-They also found a second signal in the data that could be of planetary origin with a semi-amplitude of only 40 cm/s and a 5.15 days period.
+On May 24, 2020, a team led by A. Suárez Mascareño confirmed the existence of the exoplanet Proxima b, finding it to be about 1.17 times the mass of Earth - smaller than the older estimate of 1.3 times.
+They also suggested it is located in the habitable zone of its star, which it orbits in 11.2 days.
+ESPRESSO achieved an accuracy of 26 cm/s, about three times the accuracy obtained with HARPS.
+They also found a second signal in the data that could be of planetary origin with a semi-amplitude of only 40 cm/s and a 5.15 day period.

 On August 28, 2020, it was announced that in the coming weeks minimal science operations are planned to be resumed at the Paranal Observatory, following after a 5-month suspension due to the COVID-19 pandemic.